 In total, that’s about 390,900 plants.
 Of these, roughly 369,400 create flowers.
 And of those, it’s very hard to say what percentage of plants have pink flowers.

 For one thing, color is often a matter of opinion.
-We just don’t all see or perceive colors in the same way.
-For another, it is very difficult to catalog all flowering plants in one place, especially as thousands new ones are discovered every year.
+We don’t all see or perceive colors in the same way.
+For another, it is challenging to catalog all flowering plants in one place, especially as thousands of new ones are discovered every year.

 Most likely, pink is an evolutionarily successful color because it attracts pollinators.
 Plus, humans like to look at pink, so we cultivate it.

 Interestingly, pink rarely appears in nature.
 There are relatively small numbers of pink animals, plants, and minerals.
 The exception is flowers, of which there are many examples.

 The Cultural Significance of Pink Flowers to the Ancients

 The ancients certainly knew of the color pink.
 The Greek Homer uses the phrase “rosy-fingered dawn” almost two dozen times in The Odyssey, for instance.
 Roman authors such as Lucretius also relied on it, such as in the latter’s poem On the Nature of Things.
 There is a word for pink in most ancient languages.

 It is said that Mary shed a single tear as she watched Jesus carry his cross up the hill to his death.
 Where the tear landed, a single pink rose bloomed.

 The myth of Rhodanthe tells of a goddess transformed into a pink rose.
 There are different versions of the myth, in which: